 Xomnia’s consultants are helping in making a model to segment organs in the scans using deep neural networks, through which the research team aims to find a solution that enhances the DIR approach, by enabling tackling the hard DIR problems that involve large deformations and/or content mismatches (e.g., anatomy or instrumentation) between scans.

 Currently, a basic UNet model is applied on 3D CT scans of the abdomen area to do image segmentation.
 However, since clinical data is used in a retrospective setting of patients treated for various tumors in the abdomen, contours of organs with labels of interest for cervical cancer patients were not available for many images, leaving us with a relatively small training set.

-Starting 2021, Xomnia’s machine learning engineer Geert Klop joined the team and started applying self-supervised learning, which is relatively new in the field.
+Starting 2021, Xomnia’s machine learning engineer Geert Klop joined the team and started applying semi-supervised learning, which is relatively new in the field.
 This type of learning utilizes both images with and without labels.
 The model is first trained on images with labels and then for the other images, pseudo labels are predicted by the model.
 Then the model is trained in an iterative fashion on the total set, with the aim to increase its performance.

 The researchers will continue to develop the important building blocks for this novel approach to DIR, with a focus on application in the field of radiation oncology, but the technology will also be usable outside that field.